belikov-av/childhoodcancers/README.md

 Script starts calculation for all cohorts in parallel.

 **!Warning!** Running this script with default grid parameters takes about 7 hours on CPU.

+### 2. Plotting metric surface

+Script `plot_surfaces.py` takes as input path output folder from script `grid_search.py` and visualize the results.
+Basically, it plots contour plot for two parameters and R<sup>2</sup> score.
+Note that in `configs/plot_configs/<distribution_name>_plot.yml` file (`distribution_name` is the name of current distribution) you may change plotting parameters.

+Also note that it is possible to change a lot of plotting parameters, as in config file `configs/plot_configs/erlang_plot_small.yml`.